n6ls0n/coding-video-notes/README.md

 - The encoder sends at least two things to the decoder namely a compressed version of the residual block and instructions for creating the prediction

-- The decoder recieves this information and then decompresses the residual block and creates the same prediction as the encoder by following the instructions previously sent.
+- The decoder receives this information and then decompresses the residual block and creates the same prediction as the encoder by following the instructions previously sent.
 The decoder then adds the prediction block to the decompressed residual block to create a decoded block.
 By doing this for every block in the frame, the decoder reconstructs a complete video frame

 - Usually the difference or residual block , when visualized, appears to have much less visual information than the original.
 Each sample in the residual block has a value that can be positive or negative

-- Because the prediction block is reasonably similar to the original block, most of the residual samples are small positive or negative numbers. close to zero
+- Because the prediction block is reasonably similar to the original block, most of the residual samples are small positive or negative numbers, close to zero

 - Small magnitude or zero samples are much easier to compress than the original pixel values